eoinkelly/notes/databases/postgresql/query-optimisation.md

     (actual time = {time to initialize step in ms}..{time to complete whole step} rows={???} loops={???})

 * times are reported in XXX..YYY format where
-XXX = time/cost to initialize the step
+    * XXX = cost (for estimates) or time (for actuals) to return the first row the step
-YYY = total time/cost for the step
+    * YYY = cost (for estimates) or time (for actuals) to return the final row of the step
 * The costs are in postgres "page cost" units
-* WARNING: Be careful doing `EXPLAIN (ANALYZE)` on INSERT, UPDATE, DELETE as PG will really do the query - make sure to wrap it in a transaction
+* WARNING: Be careful doing `EXPLAIN (ANALYZE)` on INSERT, UPDATE, DELETE as PG will really do the query - make sure to wrap it in a transaction!
-* the sequential page cost is 1.0 by default
-    * ???
 * width is the average width of a row in bytes

-That is the output of EXPLAIN but how is it calculated?
-PG begins with `ANALYZE`

-Significant tables

-1. `pg_class` "system catalog"
-2. `pg_statistics`

-### ANALYZE

-* updates the stats of the given table (or all tables if none given)
-* reads (300 * `default_statistics_target`) random rows from the database (or
-  table if given)
-    * `default_statistics_target` defaults to 100 so reads 30k rows by default
-* computes stats values of that 30K rows
-    * % of NULL values
-    * average width of row
-    * no. of distinct values
-    * most common values and frequencies
-* stores its computed stats in the `pg_statistics` catalog
-    * The `pg_stats` view is a nicer view of that catalog

-TODO: how to view those stats well

-The "planner" is the part of PG that decides how to execute the query based on these stats.

-### How do I see the average width of a table in postgres

-    ANALYZE blah;
-    SELECT sum(avg_width) AS width FROM pg_stats WHERE tablename='blah';

-### How do I see an estimate of the no of rows in the table

-    ANALYZE blah;
-    SELECT reltuples FROM pg_class where relname='blah';

-`pg_class` contains stats about the cluster

-Aside: terminilogy

-relation == table
-page == block ??
-a "block" seems to be 8 kB on my machine block contains rows catalog == table ??

-* reltuples
-    * estimated no. of rows
-* relpages
-    * estimated no. of file pages
-    * the estimated no. of "pages" in the "relation"
-* relallvisible
-    * estimated no. of pages containing only visible rows for all current transactions

-Cost

 When PG does a "sequential scan" it